ameetnaik/adaptive-denoise/README.md

 - `hound`: For reading and writing WAV files
 - `clap`: For command-line argument parsing
 - `anyhow`: For error handling
+- `ndarray`: For multi-dimensional array operations
+- `tract-core`, `tract-onnx`, `tract-pulse`: For ONNX model inference
+- `rubato`: For audio resampling
+- `pbr`: For progress bar display
+- `rust-embed`: For embedding model files

 ## Notes

-- The first time you run the program, it will download the DeepFilterNet model, which might take a moment depending on your internet connection
+- The DeepFilterNet model is embedded in the binary, so no internet connection is required
 - For best results, use input audio with a 48kHz sample rate
-- The program automatically converts audio to mono as DeepFilterNet processes single-channel audio
+- The program automatically converts multi-channel audio to mono for processing
+- Processing time depends on audio length and system performance
+- Use `-v` flag for verbose output to monitor processing details
+- The program creates output directories automatically if they don't exist

 ---